-A broshless DC drive motor rotates the spindle at 3600 rpm.
+A brushless DC drive motor rotates the spindle at 3600 rpm.
 The spindle is driven directly with no belt or pulley being used.
-The motor is thermally isolated from this head/disc assembly to minimize temperature rise in the sealed chamber containing the heads and discs.
+The motor is thermally isolated from the head/disc assembly to minimize temperature rise in the seeled chamber containing the heads and discs.
 The motor and spindle are dynamically balanced to insure a low vibration level.
 A brake is used to quickly stop the spindle motor when power is removed.
-The head/disc assembly is shock mounted to minimize transmission of vibration through the chassis or fraction.
+The head/disc assembly is shock mounted to minimize transmission of vibration through the chassis or frame.

-2.4 Air Filtration System (Figures 1A & 18)
+2.4 Air Filtration System (Figures 1A & 1B)